Application of Sharia by country: Egypt

-Article 2 of Egypt's 2014 Constitution declares the principles of Islamic sharia to be the main source of legislation.
-Egypt's law and enforcement system are in flux since its 2011 Revolution; however, the declaration of Sharia's primacy in Article 2 is a potential ground for unconstitutionality of any secular laws in Egyptian legal code.
-Sharia courts and qadis are run and licensed by the Ministry of Justice.
-The personal status law that regulates matters such as marriage, divorce and child custody is governed by sharia.
+Article 2 of Egypt's 2014 Constitution declares the principles of Sharia to be the main source of legislation.
+Egypt's law and enforcement system are in flux since its 2011 revolution; however, the declaration of Sharia's primacy in Article 2 is a potential ground for unconstitutionality of any secular laws in Egyptian legal code.
+Sharia courts and judges are run and licensed by the Ministry of Justice.
+The personal status law that regulates matters such as marriage, divorce and child custody is governed by Sharia.
 In a family court, a woman's testimony is worth half of a man's testimony.

 Eritrea

-Muslims are required to use sharia courts for cases dealing with marriage, inheritance and family of Muslims.
+Muslims are required to use Sharia courts for cases dealing with marriage, inheritance and family of Muslims.

 Ethiopia

-Muslims are required to use sharia law for cases regarding marriage, divorce, maintenance, guardianship of minors (only if both parties are Muslims).
+Muslims are required to use Sharia law for cases regarding marriage, divorce, maintenance, guardianship of minors (only if both parties are Muslims).
 Also included are cases concerning waqfs, gifts, succession, or wills, provided that donor is a Muslim or deceased was a Muslim at time of death.